Olayiwola34/start_project/README.md

 This project is part of the module of the IC4Jesus Cohort 1

 ###
-It is a single page project built with html,css and javascipt
+It is a single page web app project built with html,css and javascipt